Post is also available in: Italian

 Apples are one of those fruits that can be found all year round despite being one of the symbolic fruits of autumn.
 There are so many desserts prepared with apples and when I saw the Danish Apple Cake Æblekage I decided I absolutely had to try it!
-Yes, I know, it doesn’t look like a cake at all but it is called that, the term Æblekage in Danish means just “Apple Pie”.
+Yes, I know, it doesn’t look like a cake at all, but it is called that, the term Æblekage in Danish means just “Apple Pie”.
 It is usually prepared in a large glass bowl so that you can see the layers, just like the English Trifle but of course it can be prepared in single portions.

 The Danish Apple Cake is in all respects a really greedy spoon dessert, it is composed of layers of oats dipped in butter and sugar, stewed apples and cream, decorated with grated dark chocolate.
 Each state is truly delicious, but sinking the spoon and picking up a little of each layer is truly delightful!
-It is often served in the afternoon accompanied by a cup of coffee but I find it a perfect dessert to end a dinner.
+It is often served in the afternoon accompanied by a cup of coffee, but I find it a perfect dessert to end a dinner.

-Variants of the Danish Apple Cake
+Variants Of The Danish Apple Cake

 Danish Apple Cake is a dessert consisting of apples, whipped cream and a crunchy layer that can vary.
 I read many recipes and in some cases I found recipes that included crumble, macaroon, crumbled biscuits, chopped bread and as in the case of the variant that I propose today with oats.
 Everyone has the combination that he prefers, among all the one with oats was the one that intrigued me the most.